maxbildner/roe-visualization/README.md

 	- Net Income / EBT

-### Project Overview:
-This project attempts to visualize the 5-point model.

 ### Functionality
 	- users can type in the name of a publicly listed company into a search bar
 	- a graph will appear showing the breakdown of ROE (to what extent each factor affects ROE)
 	- there are options/buttons to toggle between different graphs/visualizations

 ### Wireframe
 ![wireframe1](https://raw.githubusercontent.com/maxbildner/roe-visualization/master/wireframe2.png "wireframe 1")

 ### Technologies Employed